-NIST has undertaken numerous studies of ATP; the General Accounting Office (GAO) has also studied the program.
-In its first evaluation (1994), NIST concluded the program had stimulated research that would not have been done without the federal support; that R&D cycles within companies have been abbreviated; and that "valuable business alliances" had been created.1 However, in a May 1995 report, GAO argued that these conclusions can not be adequately substantiated by the information provided in the
+NIST has undertaken numerous studies of ATP; the General Accounting Office (GAO, now the Government Accountability Office) has also studied the program.
+In its first evaluation (1994), NIST concluded the program had stimulated research that would not have been done without the federal support; that R&D cycles within companies have been abbreviated; and that "valuable business alliances" had been created.1 However, in a May 1995 report, GAO argued that these conclusions can not be adequately substantiated by the information provided in the NIST study on which they are based.2 Acknowledging that it was too early to determine the long-term impact of ATP, the GAO report stated that some of the indicators NIST utilized ". . .may create false expectations of the program's economic success."
+NIST vigorously defended its methodology.